sveinung/writings/maintainable_backbone_tests.md

 Hiding backend communication
 ----------------------------

-Sinon in our tests gives us a lot of the same issues as with jQuery: A lot of low-level logic that isn't really relevant to the test.
-So, the first thing we can do is to write a `save(book)` method, where the provided `book` parameter is the the JavaScript object we expect to have saved.
+Sinon.JS is a low-level helper, and it causes some of the same problems as jQuery: A lot of low-level logic that isn't really relevant to the test.

+Our first step in solving this problem could be to wrap everything inside a `save(book)` method in `addBookViewPageObject`, where the provided `book` parameter is the JavaScript object we expect to have
+saved:

 ```diff
  it('saves the book', function() {